matrix-org/matrix-spec-proposals/proposals/0000-takedown-recommendation.md

   moderation focussed communities.
 Tools that naively implement the recommendation without safeguards, such as manual approval, for the most severe consequences could be exploited.
+  Additionally, moderation tools ask for confirmation when the associated entity is known to be an active participant of the community being protected.

 ## Unstable prefix